-Productivity Giving both employers and people the means to achieve more of their potential, making them more efficient and innovative to create more prosperity using - support new housing and development to commodate a growing population and workforce, and dress housing affordability issues Easier to develop areas that are built around good public transport rather than the car.
-Bus offers a flexi way to meet the needs of new and growing communication are public transport rather than the car.
-Bus offers a flexi way to meet the needs of new and growing communication are public transport rather than the car.
-Bus offers a flexi way to meet the needs of new and growing communication are public transport rather than the car.
-Business and tourism - ensure all our region's businesses and tourist attractions are connected sustainably to our transport hubs, ports, and airports Buses can connect communities to key destinations for the benefit of everyone Employment - connect all new and existing communities sustainably, so all residents can easily access a good job within 30 minutes by public transport, spreading the region's prosperity Buses can be routed and timed to meet the needs of employees.
+Productivity Giving both employers and people the means to achieve more of their potential, making them more efficient and innovative to create more prosperity

+Housing - support new housing and development to accommodate a growing population and workforce, and address housing affordability issues Easier to develop areas that are built around good public transport rather than the car.
+Bus offers a flexible way to meet the needs of new and growing communities Business and tourism - ensure all our region's businesses and tourist attractions are connected sustainably to our transport hubs, ports, and airports Buses can connect communities to key destinations for the benefit of everyone Employment - connect all new and existing communities sustainably, so all residents can easily access a good job within 30 minutes by public transport, spreading the region's prosperity Buses can be routed and timed to meet the needs of employees.
 They are ideal for the provision of collective travel to key destinations, lessening the impact of travel peaks Resilience - build a transport network that is resilient and adaptive to human and environmental disruption, improving journey time reliability Bus routes and levels of service can be varied at short notice to adapt to changing needs and demands.
-Dedicated priority measures allow bus journey times to be competitive and for services to run reliably Connectivity - people and communities are brought closer together, giving more opportunity for work, education, leisure, and pleasure Accessibility - promote social inclusion through the provision of a sustainable transport network that is affordable and accessible to all Buses can provide transport for all, both those with no alternative and those who would like to choose an alternative to the car Digital - communities are digitally connected; innovative technologies are supported and there is improved connectivity and mobility across the region Travel by bus offers the opportunity to stay digitally connected whilst on the move and for people to do other things whilst travelling Health - improved health and wellbeing, enabled through better connectivity, greater access to healthier journeys and lifestyles, delivering stronger, fairer, more resilient communities lealth and wellbeing - provide 'healthy streets and igh-quality public realm that puts people first and romotes active lifestyles Buses offer a more efficient use of road space, giving streets back to communities.
-Public transport is centra to the provision of sustainable travel options and more active lifestyles.
-Collective travel provides a greater sense of belonging and community Air quality - ensure transport initiatives improve air quality standards across the region, exceeding good practice standards Zero emission buses help to improve air quality.
-Use of bus reduces other traffic and its harmful impacts Safety - to prevent all harm by reducing risk and enabling people to use the transport system with confidence Safety - embed a safe systems approach into all planning and transport operations to achieve 'Vision Zero' - zero fatalities and serious injuries Buses offer a safe form of transport, allowing stress-free travel Environment - protecting and improving our green spaces and improving nature with a well-planned and good quality transport network Environment - deliver a transport network that protects and enhances our natural, historic, and built environments More bus travel and fewer cars means that less space is needed for roads and car parks Climate - successfully and fairly reducing emissions to 'net zero' by 2050 Climate change - reduce emissions to 'net zero' by 2050 to minimise the impact of transport and travel on climate change Zero emission buses contribute to the achievement of net zero.
+Dedicated priority measures allow bus journey times to be competitive and for services to run reliably

+Connectivity - people and communities are brought closer together, giving more opportunity for work, education, leisure, and pleasure

+Accessibility - promote social inclusion through the provision of a sustainable transport network that is affordable and accessible to all Buses can provide transport for all, both those with no alternative and those who would like to choose an alternative to the car Digital - communities are digitally connected; innovative technologies are supported and there is improved connectivity and mobility across the region Travel by bus offers the opportunity to stay digitally connected whilst on the move and for people to do other things whilst travelling

+Health - improved health and wellbeing, enabled through better connectivity, greater access to healthier journeys and lifestyles, delivering stronger, fairer, more resilient communities

+Health and wellbeing - provide 'healthy streets and high-quality public realm that puts people first and promotes active lifestyles Buses offer a more efficient use of road space, giving streets back to communities.
+Public transport is central to the provision of sustainable travel options and more active lifestyles.
+Collective travel provides a greater sense of belonging and community Air quality - ensure transport initiatives improve air quality standards across the region, exceeding good Zero emission buses help to improve air quality.
+Use of bus reduces other traffic and its harmful impacts

+Safety - to prevent all harm by reducing risk and enabling people to use the transport system with confidence

+Safety - embed a safe systems approach into all planning and transport operations to achieve 'Vision Zero' - zero fatalities and serious injuries Buses offer a safe form of transport, allowing stress-free travel

+Environment - protecting and improving our green spaces and improving nature with a well-planned and good quality transport network

+Environment - deliver a transport network that protects and enhances our natural, historic, and built environments More bus travel and fewer cars means that less space is needed for roads and car parks

+Climate - successfully and fairly reducing emissions to 'net zero' by 2050

+Zero emission buses contribute to the achievement of net zero.
 Use of bus reduces other traffic and its harmful impacts